hemantksingh/messup-learn/fundamentals/networking/TLS Certificates.md

   * .der
   * .cer
 * **PKCS#12**
   * .pfx - an archive file format for storing several cryptographic objects.
 A .pfx file must contain the end-entity certificate (issued for your domain), a matching private key, and may optionally include an intermediate certification authority (a.k.a.
 CA Bundle).
-All this is wrapped up in a single file which is then protected with a pfx password.  (end entity certificate, intermediate certificates, root authority certificates and private key) in a single file.
+All this is wrapped up in a single file which is then protected with a pfx password.
+OpenSSL 3 (2021) writes PKCS#12 with AES-256-CBC and PBKDF2; older importers that only understand the legacy RC2/3DES/SHA-1 encoding need the file created with `openssl pkcs12 -export -legacy`.
   * .p12

 * Windows uses **PVK files** to store private keys for code signing in various Microsoft products.
 PVK is proprietary format